SalahBelila/sequelize-graphql-cruder/README.md

 **Notice that the context parameter must contain the models and the sequelize instance**

 # Custom Scalars
-Requiring the generated schema yields an object with three properties `schema`, `resolvers`, `customScalars`.
+Requiring the generated schema yields an object with three properties `schema`, `resolvers` and `customScalars`.
 We discussed above the `schema` and `resolvers` and now it is time to talk about `customScalars`.
 `customScalars` is just a list containing the names of all custom scalars used in the schema.
 This list can be passed to the `plugCustomScalars` function which is responsible for adding the custom scalars to the built schema type map.
 ```javascript
 const { plugCustomScalars } = require('sequelize-graphql-cruder');